Fresszka/Fresszka/README.md

 # 💫 About Me:
-👋 Hi, I'm programmer from Poland.
+👋 Hi, I'm front-end developer from Poland.
 Programming is my passion.
 When I was 12 years old got interesting about computer-science.

 # 💻 Tech Stack: